Longwater1234/WedemyServer/README.md

 ### MySQL 8.0

 This is the primary database.
-All DateTimes are stored and queried in UTC only❗. (**Hint:
+All DateTimes are stored and queried in UTC only❗ (**Hint:
 USE `java.time.Instant` as Type for ALL Datetime fields.
 Also see point #6 below.**) Handle timezone Conversion on your Frontend!
 I have included a mysqldump file `wedemy.sql` inside [src/main/resources/](src/main/resources) which contains schema for ALL tables and some sample data.
 Take a look at the [ERD diagram](src/main/resources/wedemy_db_erd.png) of